dmorales22/minimalist-sales-lead-tracking-system/README.md

 You can start the server by running this command:

-`sudo systemctl start nodejs-backend`
+`sudo systemctl start minimalist-sales-lead-tracking-system-backend`

 And to make sure the server starts at startup:

-`sudo systemctl enable nodejs-backend`
+`sudo systemctl enable minimalist-sales-lead-tracking-system-backend`

 You can view the status of the server using this command:

-`sudo systemctl status nodejs-backend`
+`sudo systemctl status minimalist-sales-lead-tracking-system-backend`

 ## Environment Variables